-The school has developed and implemented a program that focuses on appropriate, respectful and healthy relationships.
+The Burra Burri State School Responsible Behaviour Plan supports programs that focus on appropriate, respectful, equitable and healthy relationships.

 School Disciplinary Absences

 The following table shows the count of incidents for students recommended for each type of school disciplinary absence reported at the school.